 What defines wood engraving as a medium is the use of solid section gravers or burins on end grain wood.
 Surprisingly few woods have proved suitable over the centuries.
 Wood engraving blocks are always constructed on the end grain so that the tools cut across the annual rings, which have no directional differences, allowing cuts to be made evenly in any direction.
 Most importantly the wood needs to be even and dense throughout its end grain structure.

 End grain engraving blocks are listed below and are priced per cm2.
-All woods are available as custom sizes and I also offer a range of ready made sizes in Lemon and Maple.
+All woods are available as custom sizes and I also offer a range of ready made sizes in Lemon, Pearwood and Maple.
 Please refer to the section Care of Blocks to ensure that your blocks remain in good condition.

 Made-to-order blocks: Blocks made to the exact size you require.
 I always make orders as promptly as possible, but please email me if you require your blocks by a certain date.